 As you can see, taking out a credit card cash advance is going to be much more expensive than using your credit card normally.
 Not only can you not avoid paying interest, but the rate you’ll be paying will be much higher.
 Plus, you have to pay a fee on top of all that just to access your cash!

 Still, a credit card cash advance is preferable to the other type of cash advances you might encounter.

 Watch out for predatory loans that advertise themselves as “cash advances.”

 When you need cash for unforeseen expenses, you might think about heading down to your local payday lender storefront and taking out a short-term cash advance loan.
 After all, you’ll pay the whole thing off in two weeks, so what’s the harm?

-As it turns out, the risk for potential harm with a cash advance loan is huge—much higher than the risk with a credit card cash advance.
+As it turns out, the risk for potential harm with a cash advance loan is huge—likely higher than the risk with a credit card cash advance.

 Many no credit check loans, like payday loans and title loans, like to call themselves “cash advance” loans.
-These are products that come with very short repayment terms (often two weeks to a month) and very high APRs, usually in the range of 300 to 400 percent.
+These are products that come with very short repayment terms (often two weeks to a month) and very high APRs, usually in the range of 300 to 400%.

 Theoretically, people are taking out these loans as an “advance” on their next paycheck, hence the name.
 But in reality, many people have trouble paying these loans off on time and are forced to roll the loan over and pay additional fees and interest to extend the due date.

 The longer these loans are extended, the more expensive they become—especially because many people end up only paying off the interest on their loan, not the principal.
 Predatory loans like these—whether they are from a storefront or they’re online loans from a website—can all too easily trap people in a continuous cycle of debt.